Forest Temple

 FRAME DATA:

-CORRECT FRAME (Second possible pause frame of the jump attack, shown in this video):
+FIRST CORRECT FRAME (Second possible pause frame of the jump attack, shown in the video above):

 • Save